 Top Selling Hunting Knives

-- RAZOR SHARP CLIP POINT BLADE: Clip point 3CR13 blade has excellent strength, edge retention and corrosion resistance for lasting durability, good for piercing, detail work, and cutting in tight places
+- ✅ Razor Sharp Blades - Excellent strength, edge retention and corrosion resistance for lasting durability, good for piercing, detail work, and cutting in tight places

-- 8-3/4" WOOD & BONE SAW: This bone saw with the clever blunt hooked tip would avoid breaking the bladder or intestines virtually, ensuring meat not harmed during dressing.
-The serrations are configured to increase efficiency with T-handle and innovative hook tip, 5" serrations, 5/64 inch (1.9 mm) thickness, 4.1 oz
+- ✅ 8.7" Wood & Bone Saw: This bone saw with the clever blunt hooked tip would avoid breaking the bladder or intestines virtually, ensuring meat not harmed during dressing.
+The serrations are configured to increase efficiency with T-handle and innovative hook tip, 5" serrations, 1.9mm thickness, 4.1 oz